chr7stos/chr7stos/README.md

 ### Hi there 👋

-I am currently working in Product and Data, in the Healthcare industry.
+I am currently working as the Head of Data and Product at Epikast, a healthcare company.
-I am fascinated working in regulated areas, like healthcare and fintech.
+I am particularly fascinated by fields that are heavily regulated, such as healthcare and fintech.

 I am a Physicist by education and I like good explanations and data.
 If you are looking for a book about good explanations, have a look at [The Beginning of Infinity](https://www.goodreads.com/book/show/10483171-the-beginning-of-infinity) by David Deutsch.

 Say hi:
 [Linkedin](https://www.linkedin.com/in/chr7stos/)